 - After the End: According to the opening narration, the game's setting is after a war in which biological weapons killed 80% of the world's population.

 - Bond One-Liner: "Shocking.
 You really should quit smoking." (said to someone who you need to electrocute in order to prevent him from shooting Kat with her own gun)

 - Cats Have Nine Lives: Kat has nine lives.
 (However, the only penalty for running out of lives is that you're taken to the main menu screen rather than the "continue" screen; you can restart from the same point in either case.)

 - In the ending cutscene, she says triumphantly that "this Kat has ten lives!"

-- No Name Given — The player character, who isn't quite an AFGNCAAP, because the player character's voice (which sounds masculine) is heard once at the beginning of the game.
+- No Name Given: The player character, who isn't quite a Featureless Protagonist, because the player character's voice (which sounds masculine) is heard once at the beginning of the game.

 - No Sidepaths, No Exploration, No Freedom: This game is absolutely linear; there is only one correct thing to do at any decision point, and failing to do that thing results in an instant Game Over.
 (Except for one point where failing to do the correct thing doesn't end the game, but instead changes the mood of the following scene.)